A Guide to Your First Week at University

 • Guarantor’s proof of ID and address

 These are extremely important for security so that we can ensure we have the right person upon check-in.
-Additionally, you will most likely need these documents for other processes with your university, as well as other admin such as opening a bank account, registering at the GP, and getting into age-restricted places like bars and clubs.
+Additionally, you will most likely need these documents for other admin and getting into age-restricted bars and clubs.

 Can I send things before I arrive?